 Various moments of inception have been proposed for the environmental movement—the first Earth Day, in 1970, for example, or the publication of Silent Spring in 1962—but these two are a bit late.
 A number of historians argue that the movement dawned earlier, with the defeat of the dams in Dinosaur in the mid-1950s.

-Last June, six decades downstream of the dawn of environmentalism, our little yellow O.A.R.S. fleet shoved off and caught the current.
+In June of 2015, six decades downstream of the dawn of environmentalism, our little yellow OARS fleet shoved off and caught the current.
 Soon the first riffles appeared ahead as the river began the dive into its canyon.
 At this point, river mile 45.2, give or take, recollections began to come back to me.
 I remembered the look of these formations, layers exposed by the river as it cuts down into Earth and back through time.
 First and uppermost—the rimrock here—was the golden tan of Weber Sandstone, a deep stratum of fossilized dunes from the Permian Period, long before dinosaurs.
 Next came the narrow, alternating bands of orange and gray of the Morgan Formation, deposits of sandstone, shale, and limestone laid down on seafloors when insects ruled the land.
 The river was narrower than I remembered.
 This could simply have been the volume of the present flow, between 7,000 and 8,000 cubic feet per second—no great flood—but more likely it was a matter of perspective.
 At the age of eight I sat much closer to the water.
 This river, the whole world, was larger then.

 I could remember certain people clearly.
 Children are quick to recognize unusual specimens, and Bus Hatch, who guided and outfitted the Sierra Club trips of the 1950s, was one of those.
 A carpenter from Vernal, Utah, Hatch pioneered river running in the Southwest.
 He built his first wooden boat in the late 1920s, began learning how to negotiate the local rapids, grew skillful, and eventually launched one of the first commercial rafting companies in the nation.
 He was an opinionated, sturdy, humorous, stubble-cheeked, sun-brown man who rowed in suspenders, or sometimes overalls, underneath a baseball cap.
 Even as he guided the Sierra Club through Dinosaur, he guided the opposition, dam engineers doing surveys—their money was as good as anybody’s—but he leaned toward our side.
 For me, a California boy, Bus Hatch was the first incarnation of the notion “Mormon.”
 A few miles downriver, eavesdropping, I learned the concept “Jack Mormon,” a lapsed or unobservant member of the faith, prone to salty language and amenable to drink.
 Here again, I took Bus to be the archetype.